mobxjs/serializr/README.md

 [serializr.js:910-959](https://github.com/mobxjs/serializr/blob/b2816013b5db08c83b814ceb437ad35e4592ab8f/serializr.js#L910-L959 "Source code on GitHub")

-Similar to list, but map represents a string keyed dynamic collection.
+Similar to list, but map represents a string-keyed dynamic collection.
-This can be both plain objects (default) or ES6 Map like structures.
+This can be used for both plain objects (default) or ES6 Map-like structures.
-This will be inferred from the initial value of the targetted attribute.

 **Parameters**